Habrosyne gloriosa

 Habrosyne gloriosa, the glorious habrosyne moth, is a moth in the family Drepanidae.

+Location

 It is found in North America, where it has been recorded from the northern United States, south in the Rocky Mountains to Arizona.
 In Canada, it is found in Ontario and Quebec.

+Characteristics

 The wingspan is about 37 mm.
 Adults are very similar to Habrosyne scripta, but the antemedian line has a sharp angle near the middle.
 Adults are on wing from April to September in two generations per year.

-The larvae feed on Rubus species.
+The larvae's host plants are unknown but presumably Rubus and Physocarpus species.